HoffYoung/nlp-project-vqa/README.md

 - ###### Processing of multi word answers

-Considering some answers do not contain unique words, such as `fly kite`, we do not make any participle for the answer, but directly answer

-Case is coded as a unit, and the answer index is stored in a dictionary.
+Considering some answers may contain multi words, such as `fly kite`, we do not make any word segmentation for the answer, but directly make the answer case coded as a unit, and the answer index is stored in a dictionary.

+- ###### Handling of options

+The json file provides the alternative answers.
+In the later stage of the experiment, we try to use this information to improve the accuracy.

+10 alternative answers for a single `VQA` question is displayed below:

 ![image](https://user-images.githubusercontent.com/58615742/202229781-3bbc2e80-a3c7-434e-850f-bb65ef1d2d9b.png)

+How to deal with alternative answers?
+Instead of simply ignoring them as previous proposed models in the aforementioned papers did, we adopt `Attention Mechanism` in our project.
+To be more specific, using input `images` and `questions` as `query`, `options_answer` as `key`:

+Through the `Attention Mechanism`, the model is able to focus on which of the alternative answers are more suitable for the correct answer according to the input questions and images.
+After multiple rounds of training, we can achieve better results.

 ## Results